 The upshot is that different people with the same body makeup can have different BMRs, and this will influence how easily they can maintain weight, and how hard it will be for them to lose it.

 We biochemists have a strong affinity, a compulsion even, for quantitative analysis of metabolism.
 Aren’t all of our bodies constructed in the same way, and shouldn’t we therefore have the same “efficiency” of energy metabolism? (“Inefficiency” reflects the fraction of our caloric intake that is converted to heat.)
-Well, human metabolism, although it’s a well-understood system, is not that simple.
-The complete explanation is complicated, but basically, the machinery of energy metabolism can vary in efficiency without flouting any rules of thermodynamics or going outside any metabolic pathways.
+Well, human metabolism, although it’s a well-understood system, is not simple.
+The metabolic machinery of energy metabolism can vary in efficiency without flouting any rules of thermodynamics or going outside any metabolic pathways.
 One basis for variation is the phenomenon of “coupling”.
 Coupling describes the fact that our metabolism tightly links foodstuff consumption to energy requirements, and in turn, to the generation of heat.
 If we work harder, we consume more foodstuff.
 There’s a close linkage, or coupling, between the two, and the nature of that linkage is well understood.

 But coupling can vary.
 For example, babies have brown fat, in which coupling is looser than in white fat.
 This means that they will generate more heat, relative to their energy requirements, than adults.
 Babies have a high ratio of surface to interior, and brown fat is an important way for them to stay warm.
 (Cold-adapted adults can also lay down brown fat.)
 The uncoupling in brown fat is due to an “uncoupling protein”, which can also have an effect in other situations.
 When it does, the BMR will be increased as more “fuel” is converted to heat.
 In terms of electrical circuits, it’s like having a low resistance connection across the terminals of a battery that leaks off charge and produces heat.